 Mr. Cardinal, the driving force behind this historical initiative, is best known for his designs of the Canadian Museum of History and the Smithsonian National Museum of the American Indian in Washington D.C.

-This exhibition showcases 18 Indigenous architects from Turtle Island (Canada and the USA) to represent the two nations at the Venice Biennale of Architecture, the most prestigious architectural exhibit in the world.
-Together with Cardinal they will showcase their innovative design talent through an immersive and breathtaking installation.
+This exhibition showcases 18 Indigenous architects from Turtle Island (Canada and the USA) to represent Canada at the Venice Biennale of Architecture, the most prestigious architectural event in the world.
+Together with Cardinal they showcase their innovative design talent through an immersive and breathtaking installation.

 UNCEDED: Voices of the Land is a celebration of Indigenous architecture that speaks to and from landscapes of resilience, overcoming unforgiving limitations and serving as a register of hope and pride for Indigenous designers across Turtle Island.

-Unceded will be an experience bringing together the past, present and future of Indigenous experience as seen through the eyes and minds of Indigenous architects on Turtle Island.
-We envisage the Turtle Island Pavilion to be used as surfaces for telling the story through four thematic metaphors – indigeneity, resilience, sovereignty, and colonization.
+UNCEDED: Voices of the Land is an experience bringing together the past, present and future of the Indigenous experience as seen through the eyes and minds of Indigenous architects on Turtle Island.
+The exhibit dynamically tells the story through four thematic metaphors – indigeneity, resilience, sovereignty, and colonization.